writethedocs/www/docs/conf/au/2017/cfp.rst

 Presentation format
 -------------------

-Presentations will be scheduled in 30 minute blocks.
+Presentations will be scheduled in 20 minute blocks.
 We won't be doing Q&A after the talks, but we ask that speakers be available at the front of the stage for a few minutes of the break after their talk to answer questions.

-**NEW THIS YEAR**: We're also looking for a few speakers who'd be interested in facilitating an open discussion session, rather than giving a formal talk, as part of this year's Unconference.

-For the past few years, we've held unconf sessions downstairs from the main hall.
-To increase folks' awareness of and interest in the unconf, we're looking to get a handful of pre-planned anchor sessions (also 30 minutes) to get the ball rolling.

-Let us know, in the submission form, whether you'd prefer to give a talk or lead an anchor session.

 Speaker benefits & logistics
 ----------------------------